PippleCultist/HoloCureMultiplayerMod/README.md

 ### Instructions for Client:
 - When the host has clicked `Create friend Steam lobby`, you will be able to see them playing `HoloCure - Save the Fans` in your Steam friends list.
 While in the HoloCure title screen, right click on their name in the Steam friends list and click `Join Game` to join their lobby.
     - After joining the lobby, you will need to wait for the host to then invite you into their game before playing.
+## Adding Emotes
+Add the emote png to `MultiplayerMod/Emotes` and then add it to emoteData.json as well.
+Make sure every player has the same emote to avoid issues.